-Planning to tie the knot soon?
+Does getting married affect your credit?
+This is a great question, especially if you are planning to tie the knot soon?
 You may be wondering if your credit score will change.

-It’s a valid question, especially if your partner has subprime credit.
 You may also fear there will be negative consequences if the two credit profiles become one.
 The good news is much of what you may have heard about how marriage impacts credit scores probably isn’t entirely accurate.

 Read on to learn more about what happens to your credit score when you get married.

 What happens to your credit when you’re officially married?

 In short, nothing.
 The act of marriage itself has no impact on your credit score.
 Credit bureaus maintain separate profiles for both you and your spouse.
 Also, know that your marital status isn’t reflected on your credit report.
 So, the only way for lenders and creditors to know that you’re married is if you change your name.